 West Chester University defines student success as the active involvement in the academic, co-curricular, and social life of the university, which leads to persistence toward the completion of a degree program.

-WCU's first-to-second year retention rate is 85.4% for the Fall 2011 entering cohort.
-The six-year graduation rate is 68.8% for the 2006 entering cohort.
+WCU's first-to-second year retention rate is 87.9% for the Fall 2013 entering cohort.
+The six-year graduation rate is 66.9% for the 2008 entering cohort.
 For more information on the University's retention and graduation rates, please visit the Office of Institutional Research webpage.

 Together with the other thirteen institutions of the Pennsylvania System of Higher Education (PASSHE), WCU is participating in the Equity Scorecard Process™ developed by the Center for Urban Education at the University of Southern California.
 The Equity Scorecard (ES) process is a data-driven, organizational learning process designed to foster institutional change through identifying and eliminating racial disparities among college students.
 Consistent with WCU's mission to provide access and high-quality undergraduate education, the aim of this project is to identify structurally hidden and unintended inequalities leading to racial disproportions in the following: access to the university, retention, degree completion, and involvement in high impact activities, such as internship, honors, and undergraduate research.